Preston Brown (United States Army officer): Military career

 Major General Omar Bundy (center), commander of the U.S. 2nd Division, Colonel Preston Brown, the division's chief of staff, and other members of the division staff, pictured here at Chaumont-en-Vexin, France, May 28, 1918.

 Brown entered the army as a private in 1894 and served in Battery A, Fifth Field Artillery.
 He was commissioned a second lieutenant in 1897 and rose through the ranks.
 He was promoted to major in 1916 and lieutenant colonel in 1917.
 In 1918, after the American entry into World War I, he was appointed a colonel in the National Army and in August of the same year was promoted to brigadier general.

 He served as chief of staff of the 2nd Division at Château-Thierry and Saint-Mihiel between April 6–September 18, 1918, and was Chief of Staff of IV Corps between September 20–October 1918.
 On October 18, 1918, he became commander of the 3rd Division, serving in that capacity through the Battle of Meuse-Argonne.
 He was awarded the Army Distinguished Service Medal for his wartime service.
 The citation reads:

+The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Brigadier General Preston Brown, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As chief of Staff of the 2d Division, General Brown directed the details of the battles near Chateau-Thierry, Soissons, and at the St. Mihiel salient with great credit.
+Later, in command of the 3d Division in the Argonne-Meuse offensive, at a most critical time, by his splendid judgment and energetic action, his division was able to carry to a successful conclusion the operations at Claire-Chene and at Hill 294.